Stepping a heavy mast on a sail boat can be an awkward job.

 block and tackle in place.

-I tow my boat
+I tow Panache

 regularly with the A-frame hanging just below the mast, unless somebody

-has borrowed my A-frame!
-4a - Pull A-Frame with Block & Tackle - I have pulled the A-frame with a 4x1 block
+4a - Pull A-Frame with 4:1 Block & Tackle - I have pulled Panache's A-frame with a 4:1 block

 & tackle from 1999 to 2021.
 If you pull by hand, you require ~90' of 3/8" line.
-90' creates a long tail section that allows the tailing person to stand
+90' leaves a long tail section that allows the person to stand

 NOTE -

-NOTE - An alternative to using this bow roller could be a block tied to the inside curve of the pulpit.
-I have not tried this yet but the strain on the pulpit is related to the angle to the winch.
+NOTE - An alternative to using a bow roller might be a turning block secured to the inside curve of the pulpit.
+The compression strain on the pulpit would be a balance between the changing angle of the forestay and the angle to the winch.
+I offer this is food for thought as I have not tried it. |

-The hoist line
+The new winch hoist line

 is 20' of 1/2" (12mm) triple plait polyester, (~5080 lb.
 BS & 710 lbs SWL).

-it is well within electrical limits of the system.
-While I saw him use an A-frame, I also saw him hoist the mast directly by the forestay.
-The nice thing about this procedure is that you have a remote control to operate the winch.
+power an off-road winch and is well within limits of the electrical system.
+He hoisted the mast using an A-frame connected directly by the forestay.
+The nice thing about this procedure is that you have a remote

+control to operate the winch.
 Not sure what his backup is if the winch quits.
+I doubt that mast hoisting is much of a load for this winch.

 |